-Located just outside Wexford town in Ireland's Ancient East, Johnstown Castle, Gardens and Museum boasts a history that dates back over 800 years.
-Offering three attractions in one - a Gothic-Revival Castle, the Irish Agricultural Museum and gardens with lake walks and woodlands, Johnstown Castle is a fabulous destination filled with intrigue.
-Explore the servant's tunnel, stroll the scenic 1.5km lower lake walk, and learn all about rural life and farming in Ireland. ◆ ravel around Ireland and you'll quickly discover that castles here have the power to stop you in your tracks with their sheer good looks.
-Whether it's a crumbling 12th century pile overlooking a glassy lake, a gracious Baronial mansion set in glistening green fields or a dramatic cliffside ruin pounded by waves, these structures never fail to surprise and delight.
+Located just outside Wexford town in Ireland's Ancient East, Johnstown Castle.
+Gardens and Museum boasts a history that dates back over 800 years.
+Offering three attractions in one a Gothic-Revival Castle, the Irish Agricultural Museum and gardens with lake walks and woodlands, Johnstown Castle is a fabulous destination filled with intrigue.
+Explore the servant's tunnel, stroll the scenic 0.9 mile/1.5km lower lake walk, and learn all about rural life and farming in Ireland.